Mujadara is a comforting and delicious lentil and rice dish from the Middle East.

 For our mujadara version, we took inspiration from a Lebanese variant called mudardara.

-The cooked lentils and rice are tossed with spices (traditionally, a Lebanese seven-spice mix called Bahārāt is used) and pan-fried onions.
+The cooked lentils and rice are combined with spices (traditionally, a Lebanese seven-spice mix called Bahārāt is used) and pan-fried onions.

 And while our recipe might not be the original you would find on the streets of Beirut or Baghdad, it’s a delicious interpretation you’ll love because it’s colorful, tasty, and easy to make.